 - If you’re from Ireland, rely on the ELA program.

 Everyone is technically part of the larger language assistant initiative run by the Spanish Ministry of Education, but the details of how you apply and participate depend entirely on the program that represents your country.
 And trust me, when it comes to Spanish bureaucracy, mixing up programs can make things a lot more confusing than they need to be.
-So if you ever see conflicting advice online, take a moment to ask yourself one simple question:
+So if you ever see conflicting advice online, take a moment to ask yourself one simple question: “Is this information coming from my program? ” If the answer is no, it might not apply to you.

 Love always,